venamax/dataincubator/SQL/README.md

 ## score_by_borough
 Return a list of tuples of the form:
     ```
-    (borough, mean score, stderr, number of violations)
+    (borough, mean score, stderr, number of restaurants)
     ```
 for each of the city's five boroughs.
 Sort the list in ascending order by grade.

 **Hint**: you will have to perform a join with the `boroughs` table.

 **Checkpoint**
-Total entries in valid boroughs: 531,832
+Total restaurants in valid boroughs: 25,220

 ## score_by_cuisine
 Return a list of the 75 tuples of the form
     ```
-    (cuisine, mean score, stderr, number of violations)
+    (cuisine, mean score, stderr, number of reports)
     ```
-for each of the 75 cuisine types with at least 100 inspections.
+for each of the 75 cuisine types with at least 100 violation reports.
 Sort the list in ascending order by score.
 Are the least sanitary and most sanitary cuisine types surprising?

 **Note:** It's interesting to think again about what this analysis is trying to say and how it differs from the analysis by zipcode.
 How should this